Fast View Synthesis of Casual Videos with Soup-of-Planes: Method

 \topic{Plane transparency smoothness.} Relying solely on smoothing composited depths is insufficient to smooth the geometry in 3D space.
 Therefore, we further apply a total variation loss $L_{\a}^{tv}$ to each warped plane transparency $\nv{\a}^{\Delta^\v}_i$.

 \topic{Scene flow regularization.} Depth estimation for dynamic content in a monocular video is an ill-posed problem.
-Many existing methods first estimate depth maps for individual frames with a single-image depth estimation method.
-They then assume that the motion is slow and accordingly use scene flows as regularization to smooth the individually estimated depth maps to improve the temporal consistency.
+Many existing methods first estimate depth for individual frames with a single-image depth estimator.
+They then assume that the motion is slow and accordingly regularize the scene flows to smooth the individually estimated depth maps to improve the temporal consistency.
 However, it still highly depends on the initial single depth estimates.
-We observe that the assumption may not always hold true and may compromise the scene reconstruction and novel view synthesis quality.
+We observe that the assumption may not always hold true and may compromise the scene reconstruction and view synthesis quality.
 In addition, scene flow regularization slows our training process significantly.
 Hence, we disable scene flow regularization by default.
-We will discuss the effect of the scene flow regularization in the supplemental material.
-Another promising solution is to preprocess depth maps in true scale~\cite{zoedepth} to provide reliable dynamic-object depth, which we will explore in the future.
+We discuss its effect in detail in the supplementary material.

 \topic{Implementation details.} Our implementation is based on PyTorch with Adam~\cite{adam} and VectorAdam~\cite{vectoradam} optimizers along with a gradient scaler~\cite{philip2023floaters} to prevent floaters.
 We follow 3D Gaussians~\cite{3dgaussian} to gradually increase the number of bands in SH coefficients during optimization.
 The optimization only takes 15 minutes on a single A100 GPU with 2000 iterations.
-We describe our detailed hyper-parameter settings in the supplemental material.
+We describe our detailed loss terms and hyper-parameter settings in the supplementary material.